Weighted Bear Crawl

 - 1

-Start on all fours with your hands directly under your shoulders and knees under your hips.
-Keep your back flat and core engaged.
+Start on all fours with your hands directly under your shoulders and knees under your hips, hovering your knees just an inch or two off the ground.

 - 2